Find out how your citizen representatives are monitoring zoo planning, construction and spending.

 Committee chair: Deidra Krys-Rusoff

 Deidra Krys-Rusoff is a portfolio manager and a member of the fixed income team at Ferguson Wellman Capital Management.
-A native of Idaho, Krys-Rusoff earned her BA in zoology from the College of Idaho.
-She serves on the board of directors of the Mt.
-Tabor PTA, is an active member of the Columbia-Willamette YMCA Childcare Volunteer Board, and serves on several committees at Glencoe Elementary School.
-She is a past board member of the Northwest Taxable Bond Club and Junior League of Portland.
+A native of Idaho, Deidra earned her BA in zoology from the College of Idaho.
+She serves on Metro's Investment Advisory Committee, is an active member of the Columbia-Willamette YMCA Childcare Volunteer Board, and serves on committees at Franklin High School and Mt.
+Tabor Middle School.
+She is a past board member of the Mt.
+Tabor Parent Teacher Association, Northwest Taxable Bond Club and Junior League of Portland.

 Committee vice chair: Bill Kabeiseman